kawish918/AnomalyDetectionVIAPyCaret/README.md

-# AnomalyDetectionVIAPyCaret
+Anomaly Detection with PyCaret
+📌 Overview
-This project explores anomaly detection using PyCaret, focusing on Local Outlier Factor (LOF) and Isolation Forest (IForest).
-It identifies outliers in a dataset by leveraging unsupervised learning techniques.
-The implementation includes data preprocessing, model training, anomaly scoring, and visualization of detected anomalies.
+This project demonstrates anomaly detection using PyCaret, focusing on Local Outlier Factor (LOF) and Isolation Forest (IForest).
+These unsupervised learning techniques help identify anomalies in a dataset by analyzing patterns and deviations.

+🚀 Features
+Uses LOF and IForest for anomaly detection
+Implements PyCaret’s unsupervised ML capabilities Preprocessing, training, and anomaly scoring Visualizes detected anomalies using Matplotlib/Seaborn